Dilbert66/esphome-dsckeybus/README.md

 	- "alarm_arm_away"
 	- "alarm_trigger_panic"
 	- "alarm_trigger_fire"
-    - "set_zone_fault", Parameter: "zone" , "fault" eg zone: 17, fault: 1 (or true)
+    - "set_zone_fault", Parameters: "zone" , "fault" eg zone: 17, fault: 1 (or true)

 - Intermediate command service.
 Use this service if you need more versatility such as setting alarm states on any partition: